Going tit for tat goes nowhere.

 Lou started it off by mentioning that he had to leave work early to pick up Maria, and she kept him waiting for about 25 minutes.
 It turned out that something had come up just as she was about to walk out the door, although Lou didn’t know that.
 When he was asked to describe why he was still angry, Lou turned to Maria and said, “You think I have nothing better to do but sit in the car and wait for you.
 You always do that, and you don’t see how inconsiderate you are.
 It doesn’t even occur to you that having to leave work just to pick you up is a major imposition.”
 Maria then responded with, “You think I was taking my time just to piss you off?
 It never occurs to you that I couldn’t help it, because you never give me the benefit of the doubt.”

 Maria then continued; “Besides, it’s always a major imposition.
 I can’t ever ask you to do even the smallest favor for me.”
 Then it was Lou’s turn; “What do you mean?
 I’m always doing things for you!
 I spend half my life helping you out in one way or another.”
 Maria came back with, “Really?
-I can’t remember the last time you did something nice for me that you didn’t make me feel guilty for doing it.
+I can’t remember the last time you did something nice for me that you didn’t make me feel guilty about.
 I swear you’re more considerate of the dog than of me.”

 Lou was not to be outdone.
 He rattled through a list of things he had done for Maria, and then said, “I do a lot more for you than you ever do for me.”
 Maria then went through her own list of things, including cooking and cleaning and taking care of the children, to which she then added, “Besides, if I didn’t do this stuff, it wouldn’t get done.
 You just can’t wait to go out and play golf when you’re not working.”
 Lou then came back with, “When’s the last time I played golf?
 I haven’t played in three weeks.
 You can’t even give me a few minutes to relax when I’m not killing myself at that job.”